nehamalhotra23/Project_3/README.md

 ## Description

 _1. If User type a number that contain 1, It will be replaced by "Beep!".
 Example Input: 2
 Example Output: 0, 1, Beep!, Boop!.

-2. For any number in input that contains the digit 3, that entire number will be replaced with the phrase "I'm sorry, Dave.
+2.For any number in input that contains the digit 3, that entire number will be replaced with the phrase "I'm sorry, Dave.
 I'm afraid I can't do that."
 Example input: 3
 Example output: I'm sorry, Dave, I'm afraid I can't do that.